-If you can't phone someone or they don't reply to your messages, they either don't want to talk to you, can't talk to you, or they've blocked you.
+If you can't phone someone or they don't reply to your messages, then they don't want to talk to you, can't talk to you, or they've blocked you.
 Hopefully you've not been blocked, but our tips will help you verify whether that's the case.

 (If your problem is the opposite and you have an iPhone and want to stop an annoying caller ringing or texting you, here's how to block a number.)

-What happens to a blocked call?
+What happens to a blocked phone call?

 What happens to a blocked text message?